ClexaGod/SimpleHome/README.md

 ## Overview

 **SimpleHome** is a production-ready, fully graphical home management plugin written in **Kotlin**.
 It leverages the **PowerNukkitX Form API** to replace complex commands with an intuitive UI.
-Designed for modern servers, it offers a seamless experience with cinematic teleportation effects, strict input validation, and secure UUID-based data storage.
+Designed for modern servers, it offers a seamless experience with cinematic teleportation effects, group-based home limits, and secure UUID-based data storage.

 ## Features